-CL Page 19 of 23 11/8/2017 9:13:50 AM W:\\Sharepoint Files\Long Range Planning\2016-2017 Landscape & Tree Code\Tree Code\Tree
+CL Page 15 of 18 1/2/2018 6:01:06 PM W:\Sharepoint Files\Long Range Planning\2016-2017 Landscape & Tree Code\Tree Code\Draft TMC 18.54 staff edits accepted w/ PC and-Committee edits shown

-- b.
-Up to a 10% variance to the lot size and/or the lot width requirements in approving any land division if necessary to retain Heritage Tree(s) or Grove. - 4.
-Removal of a Heritage Tree.
+- 4. Removal of a Heritage Tree.
 No person may cut or remove a Heritage Tree without approval of a Type 2 permit.
 The Tree Removal Permit may be approved if one or more of the criteria below is met: - a.
 Retention of the tree would make reasonable use of the property allowed under the current zoning impractical or impossible; or - b.
 The removal is necessary to accommodate a new improvement, structure or remodeled structure, and no alternative exists for relocation of the improvement on the site, or that variances to setback provisions will not allow the tree to be saved or will cause other undesirable circumstances on the site or adjacent properties; or - c.
 The tree is hazardous, diseased or storm damaged and poses a threat to the health, safety or welfare of the public; or - d.
 The tree has lost its importance as a Heritage Tree due to damage from natural or accidental causes, or is no longer of historic or natural significance; or - e.
 The tree needs to be removed to accomplish a public purpose and no practical alternative exists. - 5.
-The limb structure or crown of a Heritage Tree may be pruned in any one-year period without obtaining a Type 2 permit provided that at least 80% of the existing tree crown remains undisturbed. - Any person who wishes to prune a Heritage Tree or Grove in excess of 20% of the existing crown shall apply for a Tree Removal Permit and meet the following criteria. - a.
+The limb structure or crown of a Heritage Tree may be pruned in any one-year period without obtaining a Type 2 permit provided that at least 80% of the existing tree crown remains undisturbed. - 6.
+Any person who wishes to prune a Heritage Tree in excess of 20% of the existing crown shall apply for a Tree Removal permit and meet the following criteria. - a.
 The protected tree shall be pruned following acceptable arboricultural standards; and - b.
 The tree shall be pruned in a manner that ensures safety to public and private property and shall be carried out by an ISA certified arborist; and - c.
 Any other conditions necessary to ensure compliance with the goals and policies of the Comprehensive Plan.